About Atomic Technical Institute

 Our accreditations

-Licensed by the WA State Training Board, partnered with Columbia Southern University (up to 48 transfer credits), and one of fewer than eight organizations nationwide with DOE National Training Center reciprocity certification.
+Licensed by the WA State Training Board, agreement with CSU (up to 48 transfer credits), and one of several organizations nationwide with DOE National Training Center reciprocity certification (select programs).